 Idiopathic hypersomnia (IH), a little-known neurologic condition, leaves patients feeling unrefreshed and excessively tired during the day despite sleeping deeply and for unusually long periods at night.
 No approved treatment exists for it, but that may be about to change.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Results from a phase 3 multicenter led by researchers from Cleveland Clinic show that lower-sodium oxybate (LXB) reduced symptoms of IH relative to placebo and was well tolerated.
+Results from a phase 3 multicenter study led by researchers from Cleveland Clinic show that lower-sodium oxybate (LXB) reduced symptoms of IH relative to placebo and was well tolerated.
 Those data are part of a New Drug Application undergoing priority review by the FDA.

 “Compared with placebo, LXB significantly reduced the severity of every clinically meaningful symptom of IH we measured using a 14-item, self-reported questionnaire,” says Nancy Foldvary-Schaefer, DO, MS, principal investigator of this analysis and Director of Cleveland Clinic’s Sleep Disorders Center.
 “Taking the drug was so life-changing for some participants that they wanted to stay on it after the trial.”

 Findings from the study, conducted in adults aged 18 to 75 years, were reported at the recent virtual Sleep 2021 meeting and are to be presented at the American Neurological Association annual meeting in October.
 LXB has the same active moiety at the same concentration as sodium oxybate (SXB), but its unique composition of cations results in 92% less sodium, making it potentially safer for long-term administration.
 In July 2020, LXB was approved by the FDA for cataplexy or excessive daytime sleepiness in patients aged 7 years or older with narcolepsy, the same indications as SXB.